Bayhorse Silver (CVE:BHS) Shares Up 33.3% – What’s Next?

-In other news, Senior Officer Graeme O’neill sold 2,000,000 shares of the firm’s stock in a transaction dated Monday, October 21st.
+In other news, Senior Officer Graeme O’neill sold 2,000,000 shares of the business’s stock in a transaction on Monday, October 21st.
 The shares were sold at an average price of C$0.04, for a total transaction of C$80,000.00.
-4.74% of the stock is owned by company insiders.
+4.74% of the stock is owned by corporate insiders.

 Bayhorse Silver Inc, a junior natural resource company, engages in the acquisition, exploration, and development of natural resource properties.
 It explores for silver, gold, zinc, copper, antimony, lead, and other metals.
 The company holds a 100% interest in the Bayhorse Silver Mine Property located in Baker County, Oregon.